This post may contain affiliate links. Please see my disclosure policy for details.

 Buyers will be coming to look at the best cuts and will start bargaining with the sellers.

 You’ll see lots of (loud) conversations going on and plenty of money being passed around too.

 Although it is an incredible place to photograph as there is so much colour, it’s good to take a moment and be present here too.

 I loved watching the little moments.
 Like conversations, negotiations, chai making its way around and everyone, including me, sticking in the mud!

 5. It’s where all the local businesses and temples buy their flowers for the day

 If you are wondering why there is such a big flower market in Kolkata, it’s because this is where temples and local businesses will buy their flowers for the day.

-The orange flowers, marigolds, are often used as offerings to the Hindu gods like Laxmi.
+The orange flowers, marigolds, are often used as offerings to many of the Hindu gods and goddesses.

 The saffron orange colour of marigold is sacred in Hindu culture, hence why you’ll see so many being offered in Hindu temples.